 The jam should now be thickened.
 Use a potato masher to smash peach chunks into a puree.
 Place the jam into jars and store it in the refrigerator!

-1. How do I peel my peaches?
-To prepare your peaches they need to be peeled.
+1. How do I peel peaches?
 A quick and easy way to peel your peaches is to place them in boiling water for 45 seconds to one minute.
 Don’t let them go any longer than that.
 You’re not looking to cook them, we just want to make them easier to peel.
 As soon as you take them out of the boiling water, place them into ice water for another minute.
 This will make it very easy for the skins to come off.
-After the peaches sit in the ice, just score the peach on the bottom and the skin will come right off.
+Finally, just score the peach on the bottom and the skin will come right off.

-2. What can I do with peach preserves?
-There are so many things you can do with your jam.
+2. How To Use: There are so many things you can do with your jam.
 It goes great on toast, bagels, or English muffins for breakfast, or a snack.
 Don’t be shy, slather it on!
 Another one of my favorite things to do is it to add it plain yogurt to add flavor.

 It would also be lovely for baking recipes, or to fill crepes.